 Washington D.C.
 Eviction Notice

 A Washington D.C. eviction notice is a legal document that landlords use to inform tenants of a lease violation, such as unpaid rent or illegal activity.
-This document outlines the specific violation, provides a timeframe for resolution, and details potential legal actions if the issue is not corrected.
-If the tenant fails to remedy the situation, the landlord may proceed with eviction proceedings.
+Furthermore, this document outlines the specific violation, provides a timeframe for resolution, and details potential legal actions if the issue is not corrected.
+Additionally, if the tenant fails to remedy the situation, the landlord may proceed with eviction proceedings.

 Washington D.C.
 Eviction Notice